lom360/Computer-Science/README.md

-# computer-science
+# python
-This will be a repository to practice programming in different languages.
+This will be a repository to practice programming in python.